HISTORICAL GARDENS

 Farnese Casino

-Before the death of its rightful owner, and before being purchased by Cardinal Alessandro Farnese in 1579, Villa Farnesina bordered on its southeast side with a property belonging to the Farnese family.
-This property was established in the late fifteenth century, at the expense and will of the then-Cardinal Alessandro Farnese senior, grandfather of the Alessandro Farnese who would later purchase the Villa, and future Pope Paul III.
-He found this place very pleasant due to its healthiness and contact with nature, and he used to visit it daily, even after his ascension to the papal throne, to distract himself and recover from daily commitments.
+Before the death of its rightful owner, and before it was purchased by Cardinal Alessandro Farnese in 1579, Villa Farnesina bordered a property of the Farnese family on its south-eastern side.
+This property had been established in the final years of the fifteenth century, at the expense and by the will of the then Cardinal Alessandro Farnese the Elder, grandfather of the Alessandro Farnese who would later purchase the Villa, and the future Pope Paul III.
+He found this place very pleasant, thanks to its healthy environment and close contact with nature, and he was accustomed to visiting it daily, even after his ascent to the papal throne, in order to relax and recover from his daily duties.

 The property primarily included the building facing Via della Lungara, the so-called Casino Farnese, now the ticket office and guest house of the Accademia dei Lincei, which underwent significant modifications in the second half of the nineteenth century.
 It was a spacious residence, without a loggia or belvedere, featuring architraves and openings distributed in a not entirely symmetrical manner.